Talcum Baby Powder, Asbestos, and Mesothelioma

 Since 1976, the FDA and the cosmetic industry have insisted that talcum powder products are asbestos-free.
 Evidence from studies and reports shows talc products do sometimes contain asbestos:

-- Researchers investigated samples of a particular brand of baby powder to look for any traces of asbestos.
-The talcum baby powder did contain asbestos and the fact that the powder could be easily inhaled led the researchers to conclude that it could and likely did cause mesothelioma in some people.[2]
+- Researchers investigated samples of a particular brand of baby powder to look for traces of asbestos.
+The talcum baby powder did contain asbestos, and the fact that the powder could be easily inhaled led the researchers to conclude that it could and likely did cause mesothelioma in some people.[2]

-- Some critics say that the current standard methods used to test talc and products for asbestos contamination are simply not sensitive enough.
+- Some critics say the current standard methods used to test talc and products for asbestos contamination are not sensitive enough.
 An executive in a company that supplies talc admitted that the tests are outdated.
 The executive stated in a letter to the FDA that standard methods of detection were not good enough to ensure asbestos-free talc.

 How Did Asbestos Get Into Baby Powder?